-Student Success and Enrolment
+Student Success

-The primary goal of Student Success and Enrolment is to ensure that the needs of students are given top priority within the institution and that the University provides the necessary services to foster student success.

-Student Services includes Personal and Career Counselling Centre, Learning Skills Centre, Student Employment, Athletics and Recreation Centre, Health and Wellness Centre, Disability Services, Orientation Programs, and Campus Chaplaincy.
+The primary goal of Student Success is to ensure that the needs of students are given top priority within the institution and that the University provides the necessary services to foster student success.
+Student Success includes Wellness Centre, Awards, Financial Aid (Office of the Registrar), Disability Services, Orientation Programs, Student Recruitment and Student Advising, International Exchange and Student Programs.